datastax/cassandra-data-migrator/README.md

 When running in above mode the tool assumes a `partitions.csv` file to be present in the current folder.

 # Perform large-field Guardrail violation checks
-- The tool can be used to identify large fields from a table that may break you cluster guardrails (e.g. AstraDB has a 10MB limit for a single large field)  `--class datastax.astra.migrate.Guardrail` as shown below
+- The tool can be used to identify large fields from a table that may break you cluster guardrails (e.g. AstraDB has a 10MB limit for a single large field)  `--class com.datastax.cdm.job.GuardrailCheck` as shown below
 ```
 ./spark-submit --properties-file cdm.properties /
---conf spark.origin.keyspaceTable="<keyspace-name>.<table-name>" /
+--conf spark.cdm.schema.origin.keyspaceTable="<keyspace-name>.<table-name>" /
 --conf spark.cdm.feature.guardrail.colSizeInKB=10000 /
 --master "local[*]" /
 --class com.datastax.cdm.job.GuardrailCheck cassandra-data-migrator-4.x.x.jar &> logfile_name_$(date +%Y%m%d_%H_%M).txt